 How to Fix Dropbox File Sync Problems

-Why Is My Dropbox Not Syncing?
+Why Is My Dropbox Not Syncing?: dropbox file sync problems

 When Dropbox stops syncing, it's usually due to one of three things: a connection issue, a software conflict, or a file constraint.
 Before diving into complex fixes, look for the Dropbox icon in your system tray (Windows) or menu bar (macOS).